tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 #### What are some methods for smoothing time series data?

-Some of the methods we learn in class are exponentially weighted moving average (EWMA), Hodrick-Prescott filter.
+Some of the methods for smoothing time series data are simple moving average, exponentially weighted moving average (EWMA) and Hodrick-Prescott filter.

 <details>
 <summary>Simple Moving Average:</summary>

 In a simple moving average, the mean is calculated on a specified number of data points to the get the trend line.
-For example, using our Jeopardy data, we would get the simple moving average of the point values by calculating the mean of every 5 values, moving down 1 with each calculation. could be take on every 5 data points to get a moving (also known as rolling) average.
+For example, using our Jeopardy data, we would get the simple moving average of the point values by calculating the mean of every 5 values, moving down 1 with each calculation.
 Using our Jeopardy data, lets visualize a simple moving average:

 ![simple_ma_gif](Resources/simple_ma_gif.gif)

-Using our Jeopardy data, we'll calculate the simple moving average values for the `value` column and place them in a new column called `moving avg`.
-The moving average values are calculated using the `.rolling()` function, with a `window` parameter of 5 set.
-The `window` parameter is the number of time points to include in the mean calculation.
-For our example, we'll use a window of 5:
+Now let's calculate the simple moving average values for the `value` column and place them in a new column called `moving avg`.
+The moving average values are calculated using the `.rolling()` function, with the parameter `window` set to 5.
+The `window` parameter is the number of time points to include in the mean calculation...
 ```python
 df['moving avg']=df['value'].rolling(window=5).mean()
 ```